LekoArts/gatsby-starter-portfolio-cara/README.md

     - Traced SVG Loading (Lazy-Loading)
     - WebP Support

-Please note that Gatsby **v2** is currently in Alpha and it will still take some time until it's officially released.
-Therefore you'd should expect some bugs.
+**Please note:** Gatsby **v2** is currently in Alpha and it will still take some time until it's officially released.
+Therefore you should expect some bugs.
+Also the parallax effect can be quite heavy for some older CPUs and the site uses some newer CSS features which will result in incompatibility with older browsers.

 ## Getting Started